amitmahi/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning
-This is the final project of week6 AML from National Research University Higher School of Economics .
+This is the specialization course in AML from National Research University Higher School of Economics .